 Google Fiber is high-speed internet the likes of which most of us can only dream of.
 For a handful of states, Google's effort to get people online faster is already a reality.
 Roughly six metros are set to get the experience at some point in the future.
 Another dozen are being considered, and today Google has announced Dallas as the latest city to make that list.
 Read More

 As far as US airports go, Dallas-Fort Worth isn't terrible.
 DFW is enormous, the third-busiest on the planet in terms of aircraft movements (behind O'Hare in Chicago and Hartsfield in Atlanta), largely due to being the central hub of American Airlines and an ideal mid-continental stopover for the United States and North America as a whole.
 Considering all of that, it's not all that bad... assuming you can get through the maze of city-wide construction in Fort Worth and actually make it to the damned place.
+Today getting out of the airport will be a little easier if you're using the US Customs and Border Patrol's Mobile Passport app.
 Read More

 Sure, Sprint may be considerably behind the big dogs in the whole LTE rollout thing, but hey, they've already started selling devices with LTE support.
 Might as well light it up, right?
 Well, if you live in the Dallas Fort Worth, Houston, San Antonio, Austin, or Kansas City markets, and you own a Sprint LTE phone, you might be surprised to find that you have LTE access now.